Explore the cosmopolitan city of Kuala Lumpur and spend time relaxing on the beach on peaceful Tioman Island.

 Activities, diving & excursions

-A house reef lies just metres off the resort's shore, ideal for snorkeling — equipment is complimentary.
+A house reef lies just metres off the resort's shore, ideal for snorkelling — equipment is complimentary.
 You might see stingrays or turtles, while colourful soft and hard corals decorate the reef walls, plunging down to over 15 m (49 ft).

 You can swim to this reef from the beach, or from the jetty when the tide is out.
 The area around Mandi-Mandi restaurant is teeming with fish too.